telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 > * The page size of the Grid must be large-enough, so that the table rows do not fit in the scrollable data area.
 Otherwise the vertical virtual scrollbar will not be created.
 > * The page size of the Grid must be over three times larger than the number of visible table rows in the data area.

 Due to height-related browser limitations, which cannot be avoided, virtual scrolling works with up to a couple of million records.
 The exact number of records depends on the browser.
-Note that if you use a row count that is larger than, can produce unexpected widget behavior, or Javascript errors.
+Note that if you use a row count that is larger than, can produce unexpected widget behavior, or JavaScript errors.
 Adjusting the scroll position programmatically, so that a certain row becomes visible is not supported.

-When using mobile touch devices, which do not have a visible scrollbar that can be grabbed and dragged, virtual scrolling combined with a large number of data items, e.g. thousands, can impose a challenge to easily acccess all table rows, as this will require a great deal of touch scrolling.
+When using mobile touch devices, which do not have a visible scrollbar that can be grabbed and dragged, virtual scrolling combined with a large number of data items, e.g. thousands, can impose a challenge to easily access all table rows, as this will require a great deal of touch scrolling.
 On the other hand, using virtual scrolling with a very small number of items, e.g. less than two hundred, does not make much sense either.
-Virtual scrolling on touch devices relies on drag and drop events, which are slower than native scrolling, so inferior scrolling performance may be noticable.
+Virtual scrolling on touch devices relies on drag and drop events, which are slower than native scrolling, so inferior scrolling performance may be noticeable.

 In the cases listed above, when using virtual scrolling is not supported or recommended, revert to standard paging or non-virtual scrolling without paging, depending on the number of data items.